Half-packed for Paris, dreaming of cobblestones and café au laits, I couldn’t sleep.

 The Guardians of Stone and Story

-My mind kept drifting to the legendary gargoyles of Notre-Dame.
-Towering above the city, jaws agape, spitting rainwater as if they’ve had it with everyone’s nonsense.
-We admire their intricate, eerie beauty and see them as grotesque, magnificent figures perched high on ancient cathedrals.
+The gargoyles of Notre-Dame came to mind — towering above the city, jaws agape, spitting rainwater as if they’ve had it with everyone’s nonsense.

 Apparel as Messenger